DEV Community

 These are the notes I made while studying the official Django Tutorial.

 It is very similar to the tutorial itself.
-However, it is generally more condensed, but I changed some stuff (for instance, all materials on the Admin interface are in its own section instead of going back and forth to it) and added some more (like the section on having different settings per environment).
+However, it is generally more condensed, but I changed some stuff (for instance, all materials on the Admin interface are in their own section instead of going back and forth to admin-related subjects) and added some more (like the section on having different settings per environment).

-I hope you enjoy it and it is useful.
+I hope you enjoy it and find it is useful.

 Command Reference